ohnotnow/syslog_reporter/Readme.md

 ## Usage

 You can use the tool by providing a syslog file as input.
-Optionally, you can enable resolution suggestions.
+You can also pass various flags and a custom config file to override the default behaviour of the script.

 ### Command-Line Interface